 - A. Recorded subdivision.
 The lot was created through a subdivision Final map or Parcel map recorded on or after January 1, 1930.
 Antiquated subdivisions may shall not be deemed to have created lots.
-A lot depicted ereated on a subdivision Final map or Parcel map recorded before January 1, 1930 may be considered a legal lot only if it has been reconveyed subsequent to January 1, 1930 with references made to the original subdivision Final map or Parcel map. - B. Individual lot legally created by deed.
+A lot depicted created on a subdivision Final map or Parcel map recorded before January 1, 1930 may be considered a legal lot only if it has been reconveyed subsequently to January 1, 1930 with references made to the original subdivision Final map or Parcel map. - B. Individual lot legally created by deed.
 The lot was legally created by deed conveyance into separate ownership and was in compliance with the zoning and subdivision requirements that applied at the time of creation. - C. Government conveyance.
-The lot was created by conveyance to a governmental entity. - C. Merged lots.
-Notwithstanding A through B above, w when historic lots were merged by agency action or pursuant to applicable state law, the merged historic lots comprise a single legal lot of record. - D. Lots created after the effective date of the Coastal Act.
-After the effective date of Coastal Act regulation, a lot located within the Coastal Zone, lawfully created, and consistent with the requirements prescribed under A, B, or C above and also pursuant to an applicable Coastal Permit.
+The lot was created by conveyance to a governmental entity

+When historic lots were merged by agency action or pursuant to applicable state law, the merged historic lots comprise a single legal lot of record.